lakshminarayanan678/Polyp_Dataset_Endos/README.md

 Off the 8 publiclty available datasets, 3 datasets were recognized as benchmark datasets based on existing benchmarks set.
 And the other datasets were collomated together with an common naming convention and format, and were used for pretraining.

+The Polyp Dataset established has a total of about 173450 images (121,414 train + 17346 test + 34690 val).
+And the Benchmark datasets have about 1188 images.

 ## 📌 Dataset Categorization

 ### 🔹 Benchmark Datasets